A DCNN-based Arbitrarily-Oriented Object Detector for Quality Control and Inspection Application: Related Work

-On the other hand, some works \cite{Liu2016, redmon2016you, Redmon2017, law2018cornernet, zhou2019objects} transferred the object detection problem to a one-stage bounding box regression problem, discarding the proposal generation procedure during the training processes.
-In YOLO \cite{redmon2016you}, the input picture was split into $S\times S$ grids, and each grid cell was responsible for detecting targets regardless of the center point of the target falls in this cell.
-YOLO had high speed, whereas it was inaccurate.
-To tackle down this problem, YOLO9000 \cite{Redmon2017} was proposed with several improvements: (a) Batch Normalization \cite{Ioffe2015} was applied in the network, bringing 2\% improvement on mean Average Precision (mAP); (b) a default box mechanism (e.g., the Anchor Box in Faster R-CNN) was introduced, increasing recall from 81\% (presented by YOLO) to 89\%; (c) K-means clustering method was adopted to select default box instead of human-selected; (d) a multi-task training strategy was utilized to improve the robustness of the network.\\
+{On the other side, some other works~\cite{Liu2016, redmon2016you, Redmon2017, law2018cornernet, zhou2019objects} formulate the object detection task as one-stage bounding box regression problems, discarding any proposal generating procedure during training.
+Among all of them, YOLO (You Only Look Once) is a family of computer vision models that has gained significant popularity over the years.
+In YOLOv1~\cite{redmon2016you}, the input picture is split into $S \times S$ grids, and each grid cell is responsible for detecting targets regardless of whether the center point of the target falls into this cell.
+YOLO was fast but inaccurate.
+To tackle down this problem, YOLOv2/YOLO9000~\cite{Redmon2017} were proposed with several improvements over the original YOLO, such as the systematic use of Batch Normalization~\cite{Ioffe2015} and the adoption of a prior boxes-based strategy for shortened training.
+YOLOv3~\cite{Redmon2018} increased the number of layers and anchor boxes, and made predictions at three separate levels of granularity to improve performance on smaller objects.
+YOLOv4 (2020) / YOLOv5 (2020), and subsequent variants that have been appearing until recently~\cite{Ganesh2022,Yao2022}, have added more or less sophisticated tweaks over previous versions to achieve enhanced performance.}

-Single Shot MultiBox Detector (SSD) \cite{Liu2016} employed a series of default boxes with different ratios of width and height to regress the bounding box parameters.
-Furthermore, SSD adopted the multi-scale feature maps for object detection.
-SSD had the advantage that the large scale feature maps were adopted to detect small targets.
-In contrast, the small feature maps were used to detect big targets, so SSD exhibited the superiority performance for multi-scale object detection.
-Given the imbalance between positive and negative samples during training, SSD followed an online hard mining (OHEM) strategy to keep the ratio at 3:1.
-SSD enhanced the performance of YOLO9000 while maintaining its speed and obtained the state-of-the-art PASCAL VOC 2012 benchmark. \\
+{The Single-Shot MultiBox Detector (SSD)~\cite{Liu2016} is another one-stage method of notable influence.
+SSD also employs a series of default boxes with different aspect ratios to help in the regression of the parameters of the bounding boxes, and adopts a simple strategy to combine multi-scale feature maps.
+This makes SSD superior in performance regarding multi-scale object detection.
+Moreover, given the usual imbalance between positive and negative samples during training, SSD follows an online hard example mining strategy (OHEM) to keep the ratio at 3:1.
+SSD predicts, for each anchor box, both the shape offsets $(\Delta x, \Delta y, \Delta w, \Delta h)$ and the confidences for all object categories.
+SSD has been shown to outperform YOLO9000 while keeping its speed and performance.}